avilleret/fdf-ftms-esp32/README.md

 - Check console logs for USB connection errors

 ### Bluetooth Connection Issues
-- Ensure device is advertising (check logs)
+- Ensure device is advertising as "FDF Rower" (check logs for "Advertising started")
 - Try restarting the ESP32-S3
 - Clear Bluetooth cache on your device
-- Check that FTMS service is properly initialized
+- Check that FTMS service is properly initialized (look for "FTMS service started" in logs)
+- Verify client connects and enables notifications (check logs for "Client connected" and "Notifications enabled")
+- Ensure you're connecting from an FTMS-compatible app (Kinomap, Zwift, etc.)

 ### Data Not Updating
 - Verify FDF console is sending data (check logs)